 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Geron misled investors and the public about the results of a clinical drug study of imetelstat called IMbark.
-Based on this fact, the Company's public statements were false and materially misleading.
-When the market learned the truth about Geron, investors suffered damages.
+Insperity failed to negotiate adequate rates with its customers and also failed to disclose the risk of large medical claims from the same customers.
+The Company suffered from a trend of large medical claims negatively impacting its operations.
+The Company mitigated this problem by raising rates, which hampered growth.
+Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
+When the market learned the truth about Insperity, investors suffered damages.

 Join the case to recover your losses.